Kotlin/anko/doc/SQLITE.md

 ## Creating and dropping tables

-With Koan you can easily create new tables and drop existing.
+With Anko you can easily create new tables and drop existing.
 Syntax is straightforward.

 Let's create a sample `Customer` table: